bitfocus/companion-module-bitfocus-cloud/HELP.md

-## Bitfocus Companion Cloud connector
+## Bitfocus Companion Cloud

 ---

-Connect to another Companion instance running anywhere in the world using only the "Super secret key" of the other Companion instance. (requires license)
+Connect to another Companion instance running anywhere in the world using only the "super secret key" of the other Companion instance. (premium service, requires license)

 ### Cloud redundance